unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 How do I select the project category?
 -------------------------------------
+After you have selected your target language, the next screen(s) enable you to specify the project category -- *what* you will be translating.
 To designate what to work on for this project, complete the following steps:

-1. Choose a project from the Bible: OT, Bible: NT, or Open Bible Stories to start translating.
+1. Choose a project from the **Bible: OT**, **Bible: NT**, or **Open Bible Stories** to start translating.

 2. If you choose either the Old or New Testament, you next choose a book for the project.